Research

 • intuitive user interface

-We therefore opted for a program with graphical user interface based on the language Java.
+We therefore opted for a program (opens in new tab) with graphical user interface.

 Feature List